 Decision making 862 (GIB 862)

-Module credits 12.00

-Contact time 28 contact hours per 3 week cycle

-Language of tuition Module is presented in English

-Department Gordon Institute of Business Science

-Period of presentation Semester 2

-Module content

 This module examines strategic decision making in various contexts.
 The aim of this module is to delve into the structure of decision making and decision making styles and practices.

 Leadership 843 (GIF 843)

-Module credits 12.00

-Prerequisites No prerequisites.

 Contact time 24 Hours

-Language of tuition Module is presented in English

-Department Gordon Institute of Business Science

-Period of presentation Semester 1 or Semester 2

-Module content

 This course examines the often conflicting ethical, social and economic responsibilities of business leaders operating in a dynamic market.
 The aim of the course is to equip business leaders for the dilemmas and decisions that they face because of the dynamic and complex environment they operate in.
 The course reviews leadership styles and ethical principles and how these impact the quality of difficult decisions.
 Also covered are the governance principles and processes required to develop the desired culture of responsibility and appropriate conduct in a business.

 Innovation and design 844 (GIF 844)

-Module credits 12.00

-Prerequisites No prerequisites.

-Contact time 12 contact hours Language of tuition Module is presented in English Department Gordon Institute of Business Science Period of presentation Semester 1 or Semester 2 Module content This course is designed to provide insight into the role of Innovation and Design and an understanding of how this is achieved in practice.
+Contact time 12 contact hours

+This course is designed to provide insight into the role of Innovation and Design and an understanding of how this is achieved in practice.
 The course covers the types, drivers, challenges and strategies of innovation, open and closed innovation, the connection between innovation and customer value, strategy, strategic capability and execution, the theory of innovation science, the practice of Innovation in action, how to build an appropriate innovation portfolio, and the challenges of innovation within an existing operation.